Cinema of Cameroon: Cameroon Film Industry (CFI)

 The bi-cultural nature of the sector attests to Cameroon's multicultural potential antagonized the meeting with the Anglo-Saxon filmmakers debating contrary to the ten regional approaches of federating the sector by convincing the French filmmakers about the need for the sector to retain its bi-cultural attributes in terms of organisation, culture, language and methodology in their respective approaches of making films; insisting that a melange of both systems may not appeal to the parties.
 The meeting ended with a deadlock immediately a motion of equal representation was raised about those to be absorbed into a committee to continue with further deliberations to that effect by the English filmmakers.
 The meeting chairperson was totally against the motion of equal representation and rather opined that those to constitute the committee can come from any part of the country not necessarily on the basis of equality.
 The meeting saw its last minute in a fiasco with the meeting chairman affirming an impromptu call for those that will be selected into the committee to fine-tune the meeting's agenda which could not be exhausted in one sitting.

 This meeting came at a period when most of the pioneers or stakeholders of the industry are either at log ahead or daggers drawn with each other, probably because of other diverse reasons but important to appreciate the united voice and support they put up with each other while in this very important meeting which is foreseen as the turning point of the film industry in Cameroon.
 While being hopeful that pioneers and front liners of the industry mobilize and reconcile their differences to pave the way to the preceding generations who expect nothing but an exemplary footprint, the powers that be should equally assist these pacesetters to achieve their goals in this very lucrative industry which has been relegated to the back in this country for too long.

-Finally, it is very important to emphasise the drastic evolution of the CFI since the board was created in March 2013; the number of high-quality productions has increased tremendously.
-It is within the framework of the CFI that envisaged and daring productions started being realized such as Cameroon's longest TV Series (312 episodes) Bad Angel produced by Godwin Nganah, directed by Tanwie Elvis De Dadies, Rhumble Series (156 episodes) produced and directed by Billy Bob Lifongo are TV series aired on national TV which revolutionized the film industry, pushed the bars higher and created awareness about the industry's upgrade.
-After this major breakthrough other movies such as Samba, Life Point, A Man for the Weekend, Night in the Grass Field, A Good Time to Divorce, Two Ways, Bridge of Trust have gained recognition.
-This emerging trend has really been consistent thus giving a special position for the CFI which hopefully may lead the African Cinema in terms of production quality.